kaylon/fate-template/example.md

 Mistvale is an isolated, fog-shrouded village haunted by tragedy, superstition, and secrets best left undisturbed.
 The campaign begins as the characters arrive, drawn by rumors of disappearances, hidden riches, or simply the need for shelter.
 The GM should set an oppressive, uncanny atmosphere: the fog is not natural, and the villagers seem as afraid of strangers as they are of whatever lurks in the darkness.

+> **GM Note:**
+> The introduction should be unsettling and evocative.
+Emphasize the villagers' discomfort and reluctance to talk.
+Treat the fog as a character: omnipresent and hostile.

 ![](images/example-image-4.png)

 Mistvale is surrounded by dense woods and steep hills.
 The only road in is muddy and poorly maintained.
 The village itself consists of a handful of stone and timber buildings clustered around a central square, with a ruined abbey looming on a nearby hilltop.
 The fog is ever-present, muting sound and color, and making navigation difficult even for locals.